turbot/guardrails-docs/docs/getting-started/getting-started-gcp/create-calculated-exception/index.md

 ---
 title: Create a Calculated Exception to a Guardrails GCP Policy
-sidebar_label: Create a calculated exception to a Guardrails GCP policy
+sidebar_label: Create a Calculated Exception to a Guardrails GCP policy
 ---

 # Create a Calculated Exception to a Guardrails GCP Policy

+In the [previous runbook](guardrails/docs/runbooks/getting-started-gcp/create_static_exception) we showed how to create a static exception.
+In this one, we’ll show how to make exceptions dynamically, based on resource labels.

 **Prerequisites**: